Language

 Step 3: Calibrate

-1. Detach the previously built diffuser.
+1. Remove the previously built diffuser.

 5. Reapply the diffuser and place your device at the exact same spot